joaocarmo/litten-web/src/markdown-pages/faq.en.md

 For more details, please review our [Privacy Policy][privacy].

-## How Can I Request My Personal Data?
+## How can I request my personal data?

 Currently, there is no feature within the app to directly request your personal data.
 However, you can contact us, and we will assist you in accessing your data.
 Learn how to reach us [here](#how-can-i-contact-the-litten-team).

-## How Do I Delete My Account?
+## How do I delete my account?

 You have the option to delete your account directly within the app.
 Navigate to your profile settings and select the option to delete your account.
 You will be